ProfJski/ArtColors/README.md

 ![ScreenShot](images/ArtColorsScreenWhite.png)

-# Uses
+# Goals
 1. **Intuitive color mixing for graphic design, data visualization, GUI creation or video game graphics.**

-   Everyone grows up learning that red and yellow make orange.
-The RGB space is unintuitive.
+   Everyone grows up learning that yellow and blue make green, not cyan!
+Additive mixing in the RGB space is unintuitive.
+Subtractive mixing in the RYB space is familiar.

 2. **Easy generation of harmonious palettes for pleasing graphic design.**

-   Color schemes in fine art are based on simple geometric relations on an RYB color wheel which has red, yellow and blue primaries 120 degrees apart.
+   The basic color schemes in fine art are based on simple geometric relations on an RYB color wheel which has red, yellow and blue primaries 120 degrees apart.
 The typical RGB color wheel has red, green and blue 120 degrees apart, so these relations fail.
-The blue-green spectrum tends to dominate, obscuring rich yellows, purples and browns.
+In RGB, the blue-green spectrum tends to dominate, obscuring rich yellows, purples and browns.

 3. **Portable simple formulas for RYB-to-RGB conversion and subtractive color mixing.**

    There is a lot of literature on subtractive color mixing.
 My approach aims for a compromise between simplicity and accuracy, with much less code than a reflectance-based approach.

-# How To Use It
+# How To Use ArtColors
+## To pick a color palette
+Select a type of color palette (triadic, tetradic, etc.) by clicking on the Palette Type button, then rotate the Hue slider.
+The small squares that move around the perimeter of the wheel indicate the principal colors of your palette.
+They are the same color as the larger rectangles to the right of the wheel, which also show their RGB values.
+The swatches to the right vary the hue and saturation of your principal colors to provide a range of options.
+You can save these values to disk by pressing the "Save swatches to .pal" button.
+Done!

+You may also wish to check whether your palette is suitable for colorblind users.
+In the lower right, clicking the "Colorblind mode" button changes your color swatches to approximate how they may be perceived by viewers with various color vision deficiencies: protanopia, deuteranopia, tritanopia and achromatopsia.
+Click once more to return to normal view.

+## To mix your own shades using RYB
+On the lower left of the screen, there are two areas to generate colors from RYB values using sliders for Red, Yellow and Blue.
+These values, or any other colors on the screen, can be blended by sampling them.
+Click "Pick Color" and left-click on one color, then click "Pick Color" again and right-click on another color.
+They will appear on the left and right sides of the color mixing bars in the middle-right of the screen.
+The subtractive color mixing uses our algorithm to represent better how pigments blend in art media (paints, inks, pencils, crayons).

+## Explanation of Options
-**Canvas Color** - Switches between black or white background, which is useful for appraising light or dark colors.
+**Canvas Color** - Switches between black or white background.
+You should definitely view your colors against both backgrounds, especially to appraise very light tints or dark shades.

 **Palette Type** - Choose from one of six types of color harmonies (see explanation below).
 Different harmonies have different numbers of basic "theme" colors: Triadic (3), Split Complementary (3), Square Tetradic (4), Rectangular Tetradic (4), Complementary (2), and Analogous colors (4).
 Your basic theme colors appear next to the color wheel, and their locations are marked by small squares, just like the windows in a handheld color wheel.